Whitewater Boating at Ohiopyle State Park

 Private Boater Falls Access Guidelines

-Prior to launching for each falls run, all boaters must register at the Lower Youghiogheny Launch Booth on SR 381.
+- Prior to launching for each falls run, all boaters must register at the Lower Youghiogheny Launch Window on SR 381, unless otherwise posted.
 A launch permit, governed by the private boater quota reservation system, is required during applicable periods.
+Boaters may register for more than one run at a time.

-- Water Level must be 1.8 feet or below on the USGS Gage at the Lower Youghiogheny Launch in Ohiopyle.
+- Water Level must be below 1.9 feet on the USGS Gage at the Lower Youghiogheny Launch in Ohiopyle.
+Although the gage can be read to the hundredths, for the purposes of falls access only the tenth’s column will be calculated.
+(1.89 would be considered as 1.8)

 - Using the Lower Youghiogheny Launch to take-out is prohibited.
 The falls becomes the first rapid in the loop and boaters shall continue down river and take-out either at the Loop Take-Out on Ferncliff or Bruner Run Take-Out.

 - Access (put-in) will be from the river right shore only (Ferncliff side).
-Boaters access the river right put in via Ferncliff Trail.
+Boaters access the river right put in via Ferncliff trail.
 The put-in is marked with a sign and is located downstream of the buoy line anchor points.
-Access is prohibited from the Falls Day Use Area (river left) except during falls running events governed by special activities agreements.
+Access will be prohibited from the Falls Day-Use Area (river left) except during Falls Running Events governed by Special Activities Agreements.

 - Boaters are prohibited from running Ohiopyle Falls alone (solo boater/party of one).
 Minimum group size is three.
-Second or third boaters do not have to run the falls and is/are included for the minimum group size for providing safety from shore (above or below) or boat (below) the falls.
-Shore safeties shall wear a PFD, helmet, and have a throw bag to effectively execute a rescue.
+2nd or 3rd boaters do not have to run the falls and is/are included for the minimum group size for providing safety from shore (above or below) or boat (below) the falls.
+Shore safeties shall wear a PFD, helmet and have a throw bag to effectively execute a rescue.

 - Boaters may scout the falls from beyond the warning signs during open hours but must wear PFD and helmet at all times.